 ACIDS takes an integrated approach, with vitamins, minerals and other supplements suggested as well as antibiotics.
 The Guidelines suggest specific medications and supplements for associated symptoms such as sleep, seizures, pain, gastrointestinal support and POTS (Postural Orthostatic Tachycardia Syndrome).

 According to ACIDS, co-infections should be treated first (e.g. Bartonella, Babesia, Rickettsia, Epstein-Barr virus).
 Protocols for these pathogens are included and often overlap with those of Borrelia.

 And finally, patients may also have to address commonly associated illnesses such as depression and anxiety, Multiple Chemical Sensitivities (MCS) or mould toxicity/Chronic Inflammatory Response Syndrome (CIRS).

 Mould illness is emerging as an important factor for many Lyme patients, and must be addressed before the body is able to properly heal from Lyme and other pathogens.

 Anecdotal evidence from chronic patients indicates that most require an expensive array of supplements and medications.
-Many turn to emerging, “unconventional” or complementary therapies to further improve symptoms and support their overall health.
+Many turn to complementary therapies to further improve symptoms and support their overall health.
+Ozone therapy, hyperthermia treatment, infrared sauna, hyperbaric oxygen, SOT (Supportive Oligonucleotide Therapy) are just some of the treatments patients report to be helpful.
+Changes in diet are often required.
 Some patients choose to avoid antibiotics, and some cannot tolerate them, so there are patients managing Lyme with non-pharmaceutical antimicrobials.